manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     };
     greetFriendly("Jane");

-We haven't met the `var` keyword before, and instead of `greetFriendly = (name: string) => {` the function is declared with `greetFriendly = function (name) {` - that's because by default, `tsc` generated the most compatible JavaScript code possible, using JavaScript language version *ES3*, which dates from December 1999.
+We haven't met the `var` keyword before, and instead of `greetFriendly = (name) => {` the function is declared with `greetFriendly = function (name) {` - that's because by default, `tsc` generated the most compatible JavaScript code possible, using JavaScript language version *ES3*, which dates from December 1999.
 This version uses language constructs that are out of fashion by now, but not invalid - Node.js will happily digest and run this kind of code.

 Another observation: While our TypeScript code enforced type-safety for the parameter of the greetFriendly function, there is no type-checking logic in the resulting JavaScript code (using `typeof` or similar mechanisms).
 That's the point of TypeScript - it allows you to *write* type-safe code, but doesn't make the *running* code type-safe.